ranzuh/chess-ai/README.md

 # chess-ai

 Implementation of minimax algorithm with alpha-beta pruning for python-chess.
-To play against the computer just run main.py.
-Project is still work in progress :)
+To play against the computer just run main.py in the terminal.
+The project is still work in progress :)

 Package needed: python-chess
 https://pypi.org/project/python-chess/